• Skip to primary navigation

 Or, we would indulge in junk food (vegan or not) at times.

-Couple that with the year that was 2020, plus recovering from a major health crisis in our family and we all needed to reset our healthy ways and lose some weight.
+Couple that with the year that was 2020, plus recovering from a major health crisis in our family and we all needed a reset.

 After doing plenty of research, I felt like doing the SpudFit Challenge would be a good option.